fasteerjs/fasteer/README.md

 module.exports = ctrl(RequireJsController, routePrefix)
 ```

-or you can inline the controller, giving you type definitions:
+Or you can inline the controller, giving you type definitions:

 `controllers/RequireJsController.js`